wirebits/PicoWQuack/README.md

 5. Open `CIRCUITPY`.
 - There are two important things in it : `lib` folder and `code.py` file.
 6. Download Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases).
-7. Download the ZIP file according to latest circuit python `uf2` file version.
+7. Download the latest ZIP file according to latest circuit python `uf2` file version.<br>Latest is `adafruit-circuitpython-bundle-9.x-mpy-20240518.zip`.
 8. Extract the ZIP file.
 9. Copy `adafruit_hid` and `adafruit_httpserver` folders in the `lib` folder of `CIRCUITPY`.
 10. Done!
 Now, Raspberry Pi Pico W is ready to use as a Wifi Duck.